Wednesday, January 8, 2025

 I began working a shoreline.
 Almost immediately I had bream attacking a size 10 blue popping bug.
 Most were small, a few keeper size (7-inches or more).
 As I came past a point, I could see a large group of beds in 2 feet of water descending past the point of visibility.
 A cast anywhere in this huge circle brought a dark shadow to the surface.
 Most of these shadows rushed up, then quickly rushed down.
 In a few cases, the shadow smacked the bug with great verocity.

 For the next half-hour, it was as good as it gets.
-While most of the surface eaters were between 7 inches, when I switched to subsurface fly, the bream got bigger.
+While most of the surface eaters were around 7 inches, when I switched to subsurface fly, the bream got bigger.
 It's very rare when the water temp is this warm for bream to fight this hard, but they put a big bend in my 5-weight rod and even pulled my kayak inward to the bedding area.
 On many occasions, I had to paddle back out after hooking one up.
 Most of these were bluegill in the 8-inch range, with the chinquapin (redears) slightly larger up to 9 1/2 inches.

 Continuing on, I worked the shoreline for another half-mile, occasionally finding a small bed here and there, with very little action in-between.
 Just before noon, I hit another large bed.
 Mostly hefty redears.
 Again, most of the action came in 3 to 5 feet of water on either a Coma Minnow or a Rosborough Hares Ear.